THE PERFECT WIFE

 I want the promise of forever like the humble woman across the street who wears sweaters, speaks softly and makes fragrant yellow stews.
 She is so gentle with her children.
 Her husband loves her and she knows it.
 When I marry I want my dress to look victorian and be crafted by hand; silky and billowing like a Peace Lily, my hair crowning me like the pollen.
 I will look as holy and merciful as the woman across the street.
 Will you permit it?
 Oh, Dress of my obsession - who is keeping you ransom?
 What do they ask of me?

 I see!
 In a hideous vision I see their faces, the ones who’ve confiscated my dress.
-I see them, two women, picking at the stitches, hatefully.
-Smudging the silk with marmalade.
-I see their receding gums and the pleats of their skirts under cold light.
+I see them, three women, picking at the stitches and smudging the silk with marmalade.
+I see their receding gums and the pleats of their skirts absorbing cold light.
 I smell yeast and burnt hair.
-The first is called Doubt and the other, Mediocrity.
-I will describe their images through my nausea.
+Doubt, Mediocrity, Insanity.
+I’ll try to describe their images, though it makes me terribly nauseous:

 Doubt: Crusted in rough skin, coiled thoughts, rocking and mumbling to herself on a worn seat.
 The starkness of her fear irritates her acquaintances.
 The way she fears is confrontational; she is a squeamish symbol of the things people labour to forget.
 Her boss knows he will have to let her go, her presence is fouling the office and her work is sloppy.
 She knows it, too - and awaits the May I speak with you for a moment?
 He will maneuver his pen in damp swollen hands, avoid her eyes, and stumble through a script of phoney empathy.
 Then she’ll leave like a mouse, without protest.
 Relieved from her only responsibility, she collects her belongings: a picture-book of the Castles of Switzerland, a brass watch that belonged to her mother, a sealed letter she wrote to Me.